NatoliChris/documentation/arch-linux/arch-install.md

     - ``-G`` is for additional groups, wheel is a core group in arch linux :)
 3. Create the user password:
     - ``passwd userNameHere``
+4. Let the `sudo` work by editing the sudoers file and uncommenting the `wheel` line.

 ### Install your window managers etc.
 Side note: make sure that you have a user with a password already created :)